Jasonblalack/zyngapoker/Installation.md

 * Install PIP: `$ python3 get-pip.py`
 * Install Misaka using [binary installer](http://pypi.python.org/packages/3.2/m/misaka/misaka-0.4.1.win32-py3.2.msi#md5=2c99bf3926a1c768a66d5b52084923ba)
 * Install Jasy using PIP: `pip install jasy`

-### Windows ActiveState Python

-An alternative for installing Python on Windows with the required packages might be to use the distribution of Python by ActiveState: http://www.activestate.com/activepython/downloads

 ## 4. Testing the Installation